Man-Thing (film): Filming

 Man-Thing was shot completely on location in Sydney, Australia; locations included Wisemans Ferry, Serenity Cove Studios at Kurnell for exterior swamp scenes and Homebush Bay.
-The initial budget was altered and the plot adopted a man vs. nature aspect for a more realistic sci-fi story.
-Principal photography for Man-Thing concluded in 2003.
+Although filming was originally intended to be done in New Orleans, budget realities forced production to be relocated to Australia.
+The film was the first to use the new Kurnell studios and enlisted regional actors for every role.

 Post-production

 On October 27, 2003, it was reported that Artisan Entertainment, which had partnered with Marvel Enterprises in the production of Man-Thing and The Punisher films, was being purchased by Lionsgate Films.
 In February 2004, the film production and distribution company Lionsgate merged with Artisan Entertainment and received the film rights to Iron Fist, the Black Widow, the Man-Thing and the Punisher.
 In January 2004, producer Avi Arad said that the Man-Thing was more of a departure from the original comic than were Marvel's other film characters in that it was a horror film with a menacing central character.
 In April 2004, the film had been completed, with the finished print received and waiting to be tested with audiences, after which an exact release date would be determined.
 The film was rated R for violence, grisly images, language and some sexuality by the Motion Picture Association of America (MPAA).

 Avi Arad, then CEO of Marvel Studios, admitted that it was a mistake not keeping tabs on the production, as it was being filmed so far away in Australia.
 He stated "The one hiccup we had was the one project we didn't micromanage.
 We were not going to the Outback, there was so much going on.
 We will never do that again.
 We should never have trusted anybody that far away without our supervision.
 Thankfully it was a small movie and not a disaster.
 If we were there and on top of it, it would have been a[n] amazing movie.
-I look at the {horror} genre, and I think 'Sh--, I can't believe this'.
+I look at the [horror] genre, and I think 'Sh--, I can't believe this'.
 We've learned our lesson."